talshmuel/OpenSky-Flight-Details-Interface/README.md

-# OpenSky Network Flight Details Printer
+# OpenSky Network Flight Details Interface

 This project provides an interface for printing flight details from the OpenSky Network.
 The project is designed to run on a Linux environment.